-- There was no pecuniary relationship or transaction between the Non-Executive Directors and the Company during the Financial Year 2018-19 excluding Dr. D. J. Corbishley, Non-Executive Director who was paid Consultancy Fee as disclosed in Note No. 45. - Independent / Non-Executive Directors excluding Promoter Directors of the Company are paid Sitting fee for attending the meetings of the Board / Committees subject to ceiling / limits as provided under Companies Act, 2013 and rules made thereunder. - Payment of remuneration to Whole Time Director is governed by the terms and conditions of his appointment as recommended by the Nomination and Remuneration Committee and approved by the Board subject to the approval of Shareholders and the Central Government, where applicable.
-The Whole-Time Director was paid remuneration during the year as disclosed in Note no. 45 of Notes on Accounts.
-Details of remuneration of Directors for the year ended 31 March 2019 are as follows:
+- There was no pecuniary relationship or transaction between the Non-Executive Directors and the Company during the Financial Year 2019-20 excluding Dr. D. J. Corbishley, Non-Executive Director who was paid Consultancy Fee as disclosed in Note No. 47. - Independent / Non-Executive Directors excluding Promoter Directors of the Company are paid Sitting fee for attending the meetings of the Board / Committees subject to ceiling / limits as provided under Companies Act, 2013 and rules made thereunder. - Payment of remuneration to Whole Time Director is governed by the terms and conditions of his appointment as recommended by the Nomination and Remuneration Committee and approved by the Board subject to the approval of Shareholders and the Central Government, where applicable.
+The Whole-Time Director was paid remuneration during the year as disclosed in Note no. 47 of Notes on Accounts.
+Details of remuneration of Directors for the year ended 31 March 2020 are as follows:

 (in ₹)

-Name of Director Salary, Allowances Sitting Total
+Name of Director Salary, Allowances & Perquisites Sitting Fees paid Total

-Nume of Director & Perquisites Fees paid
+S. Bhagwati Dalal - 100,000 100,000

 D. J. Corbishley - 100,000 100,000

+T. Currimbhoy - 300,000 300,000

-M. Singh - 750,000 750,000
+M. Singh - 800,000 800,000

-R. S. Sidhu - 650,000 650,000
+R. S. Sidhu - 700,000 700,000

-S. Bhagwati Dalal - 100,000 100,000

-T. Currimbhoy - 350,000 350,000